kabirvirk51/kabirvirk51/README.md

 ### 👋 Greetings!
 I'm Kabir Virk

-- 🌱 Currently, I'm delving deep into the exciting waters of autonomous vehicle travel, mastering the intricacies of OpenCV, and immersing myself in the art of PCB design.
+- 🌱 Currently, I'm delving deep into the captivating realm of embedded systems, mastering the intricacies of PCB design, and immersing myself in the art of machine learning through robotics.

 - 🌐 Outside my main focuses, I'm exploring cybersecurity through CTF (Capture The Flag) challenges, diving into machine learning with Python, and venturing into game development using Unity and C#.